Altinity/antalya-examples/docker/README.md

 SETTINGS object_storage_cluster = 'swarm'
 ```

-## Using Spark wit ClickHouse and Ice
+## Using Spark with ClickHouse and Ice

 Connect to the spark-iceberg container command line.
 ```